BinhHong/Data-driven-Insights-for-an-Online-Toy-Store-Growth/README.md

 # Fragen
 - Website Sessions?
-- which sessions bring purchases? from which websites
+- which sessions bring purchases, %? from which websites
 - most viewed pages?